 C# Master Class

 So, you know C#.
 You've learned the syntax, learned how to write classes and interfaces, know your lists from your lambdas, and have some experience using both the C# language and the .Net framework.
-Perhaps you took our Beginner and Intermediate courses - or you already know what they teach.
+Perhaps you took our Beginner and advanced C# courses - or you already know what they teach.
 What next?

 ”I liked that the course provided many hands on exercises.”